- home

 What will I get?

-• A 3-hour virtual live baking demonstration (which will take place on Zoom and will be recorded) where you will learn and bake along with Anneka Manning through the process of making your own shortcrust pastry and Quiche Lorraine.
+- A 1.5-hour virtual live baking demonstration (which will take place on Zoom and will be recorded) where you will learn and bake along with Anneka Manning through the process of making traditional scones.

-• A thorough understanding of the shortcrust pastry process and how to apply what you’ve learnt to be able to troubleshoot in the future and ensure baking success.
+- A thorough understanding of how to make traditional scones and how to apply what you’ve learnt to be able to troubleshoot in the future and ensure baking success.

 How will I get the most out of this online class?